turingschool-examples/interviewing-workshops/README.md

   - Your contributions can help this repo improve and be more helpful to others who are hunting for work.
   - If you want feedback on something, open an issue!
 - I know that each developer at Turing has a GitHub account and is familiar with using GitHub.
 That is not the case for other tools.
+- The live coding workshop needed a repository anyawys.
+It's so much easier to maintain _one_ resource rather than 2.